dylanrenwick/braingolf/README.md

     <            - Rotates the stack 1 index to the left (takes the first element and moves it to the end of the stack)
-    >            - Rotates the stack 1 index to the right (takes the final element and moves it to the start of the stack) .            - Duplicates the last element in the stack {            - Reads input from STDIN and appends each char's charcode to the stack, if no input is given, appends -1 ,            - Switches the position of the last 2 elements in the stack, does nothing if stack length < 2
+    >            - Rotates the stack 1 index to the right (takes the final element and moves it to the start of the stack) .            - Duplicates the last element in the stack ,            - Switches the position of the last 2 elements in the stack, does nothing if stack length < 2

 Functions are essentially fancy operators that do slightly more complex things, but I like to give them a different name so they can be special snowflakes